By JJ Jones

 Share Your Grooves

-Incredibly, you can instantly share your groove creations with anyone anywhere.
+Incredibly, you can instantly share your groove creations with anyone, anywhere.
 Groove Scribe creates a unique URL link that will open up and play your transcription in any online web browser window.
-And, it can can be changed without changing the original—just hit Share again and another unique URL is created.
+And, it can be modified without changing the original—just hit Share again and another unique URL is created.

-- URL link Groove Scribe created for the beat in Fig 1: https://goo.gl/hjWjkD Try it!
+- Groove Scribe URL link for the beat in Fig 1: https://goo.gl/hjWjkD Try it!

 Efficient Practicing is a No-Brainer